William (bishop of Transylvania)

-William (Vilmos; died 1221) was a Hungarian prelate in the 13th century, who served as the Bishop of Transylvania at least from 1204 until his death.
+William (Vilmos; died 1221) was a Hungarian Catholic prelate in the 13th century, who served as the Bishop of Transylvania at least from 1204 until his death.

 Election

 It is plausible that William (also Villermus, Guilelmus or Wilhelmus, among others) was of foreign origin.
 Historian Attila Zsoldos considered that William arrived to Hungary as a member of the entourage of Queen Constance of Aragon, the spouse of Emeric, King of Hungary in 1198.
 He was elected Bishop of Transylvania sometime between 1201 (his predecessor Adrian is last mentioned in that year) and 1204 (William's first appearance in contemporary records).
+It is possible that William was among those prelates, who accompanied Queen Constance, when she fled Hungary to the Duchy of Austria, taking her son King Ladislaus III with her in the spring of 1205, because the king's regent and uncle Andrew ignored their interests.
+After the sudden death of Ladislaus, William returned to Hungary and swore loyalty to Andrew, who ascended the Hungarian throne.